ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 `webtransport`, the HTTP/3 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
 If it does not, it SHOULD reply with status code 404 ({{Section 15.5.5 of !HTTP=RFC9110}}).
-When the request provides `Origin` header, the WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.
+When the request contains the `Origin` header, the WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.
 If the verification fails, the WebTransport server SHOULD reply with status code 403 ({{Section 15.5.4 of HTTP}}).
 If all checks pass, the